SreehariGiridharan/TEXTURE-BASED-IMAGE-AUGMENTATION/README.md

 ## How to run

-- Clone the project from here - https://nextcloud.th-deg.de/s/G9HGpbrHScWnKDD
+- Clone the project
-- Extract the file
 - Open this project in the unity
+- Build the APk app
-- Run in play mode
+- Install in an android phone and enjoy

 ## Software used